 Incomplete applic cations will be returned unprocessed.
-Please allow up to 6 weeks for processing. ies that require member assistance d th any of the following club activities luring the year.
-Your volunteered time helps make these and events: Leading local club rides 🗌 Organizing y/leading club tours ☐ Serving as a Board Member ☐ Other - Contact me for general help March Madness ☐ Double Century ☐ Foxy's Fall Century ☐ Fourth of July Criterium ☐ Dunlap Memorial Time Trial Changi ng Gears
+Please allow up to 6 weeks for processing.
+The Davis Bike Club is a volunteer organization.
+The club has many activities that require member assistance during the year.
+Your volunteered time helps make these projects successful.
+Please indicate if you would be interested in helping with any of the following club activities and events: Leading local club ☐ Leading local club rides ☐ Organizing/leading club tours ☐ Serving as a Board Member ☐ Other - Contact me for general help March Madness ☐ Double Century ☐ Foxy's Fall Century ☐ Fourth of July Criterium ☐ Dunlap Memorial Time Trial Changing Gears